Comparison of Best Global Boundary Data Providers – June 2026

 CARTO

-CARTO sources boundary datasets from third parties, integrating them into its cloud-native analytics platform.
-Coverage spans globally, with more focus on countries like the U.S., UK, Spain, and Mexico, optimized as vector tiles for visualization.
-Compared to GeoPostcodes’ truly global coverage, CARTO is limited in reach.
-Compared to HERE Maps, CARTO emphasizes visualization over routing features.
+CARTO sources boundary datasets from third parties and integrates them into its cloud-native analytics platform.
+Coverage spans globally, with vector tiles optimized for visualization and spatial analytics.
+Compared to CARTO, GeoPostcodes delivers a first-party boundary dataset for 247 countries.
+Compared to HERE Technologies, CARTO emphasizes visualization over routing features.

 Google